python-virtualenvwrapper/virtualenvwrapper.bitbucket/docs/source/index.rst

 #####################################

-``virtualenvwrapper.bitbucket`` is a template for virtualenvwrapper.project_ to extend its project-management features.
+``virtualenvwrapper.bitbucket`` is a template for virtualenvwrapper_ to extend its project-management features.
 It automatically clones a BitBucket_ repository when creating a new project directory.